Storm Experience

 How Do I Enroll?

-You will need to contact Dr. Gilmore for a special permission number which will allow you to enroll in ATSC-499-01.
+Contact Professor Etten-Bohm for a special permission number which will allow you to enroll.
 Not a UND student?
 No problem!
 It is easy to apply to UND to take one class.
 Already graduated from UND?
 No problem!
 Learn more about readmission.

 What if I Need to Take Other Summer Classes or Work?